Rick00Kim/kururu-blog/content/about/index.en.md

 I was implement web application; API, view and Batch application.
 Both using Java and Spring framework.

-And I was worked in Operation team.
+And I was worked in Develop team and Operation team.

 I mainly did support for Develop teams, server monitoring, writing script for automation and Release to production system.